api-search/explore/_apis/twilio/properties/events-openapi.md

           type: string
           format: date-time
           nullable: true
-          description: The date that this Sink was created, given in ISO 8601 format.
+          description: 'The date that this Sink was created, given in ISO 8601 format.'
         date_updated:
           type: string
           format: date-time
           nullable: true
-          description: The date that this Sink was updated, given in ISO 8601 format.
+          description: 'The date that this Sink was updated, given in ISO 8601 format.'
         description:
           type: string
           nullable: true